purdue-cs193-fall-2019/homework-1-Madeline04/index.md

+# Madeline's First CS193 Homework

+### A few of my favorite things about CS 193:
+- I get to learn more about GitHub
+- The class teaches skills like how to write a resume for CS majors
+- Class is on Thursdays, which aren't as busy for me as M/W/F

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.